 When would I be not at fault for a car accident?

-In the field of car insurance, liability is considered exclusively in relation to motor vehicle accidents.
-There are plenty of other situations in which your car can be damaged through no fault of your own, ranging from vandalism to bushfire or hail.
-Damage of this kind is usually covered by comprehensive car insurance, but you may still have to pay an applicable deductible.
+In the field of car insurance, liability is considered exclusively in relation to car accidents.
+There are plenty of other situations where your car can be damaged through no fault of your own, ranging from vandalism to fire or hail.
+This is usually covered by comprehensive car insurance, but you may have to pay a deductible.

 When two or more cars are involved, the percentage of liability is often shared between the parties.
-However, there are some situations in which only one driver is likely to be considered completely at fault.
+However, there are some situations in which only one driver is likely to be considered completely at fault, unless unless there was any action you could have taken to prevent the accident, such as swerving or applying the brakes.

 - Admitting liability at the scene.
 In the aftermath of any accident, if Driver A says something like “I didn’t see you” or even apologizes to Driver B in the presence of witnesses, courts frequently consider this to be an admission of liability and Driver A will automatically be found at fault.

 - Intoxication.
 Fault will typically be assigned to a driver who is under the influence of alcohol or drugs, if the other driver is not intoxicated in any way.

 - Getting rear-ended by another driver.
 If someone runs into the back of your car, they will almost always be considered at fault.

 - Failing to obey a yield or stop sign.
-If it can be proven that the other driver failed to give right of way to you and you were driving legally, they will usually be found at fault, unless there was any action you could have taken to prevent the accident, such as swerving or applying the brakes.
+If it can be proven that the other driver failed to give right of way to you and you were driving legally, they will usually be found at fault.